cwrwhaf/yellowdog/README.md

 - Chose to go with apache/kafka:3.7.0 as its the official image.
 I figured plain vanilla would be better for a coding exercise.
 There are a number of proprietary images which make it easier to create queues but one of them `wurstmeister/zookeeper` is already obsolete.
 I chose the KRaft configuration as they are deprecating the zookeeper configuration.
-Ive used as much out of the box config as possible as this is a coding exercise using `KAFKA_PROCESS_ROLES: broker,controller` which is the recomended configuration for a development setup
+Ive used as much out of the box config as possible as this is a coding exercise.
+Using `KAFKA_PROCESS_ROLES: broker,controller` which is the recomended configuration for a development setup
+- Using compose.yml for speed, to use a dockerfile i would reference that in the compose.yml file and pass in the queue name

 *Within the dockerfile include configuration that will also create a single topic in kafka with a name of your choice.
 Don’t waste time looking at scalability or security of this service.*

-- As stated above i can't get the admin client to connect to the broker to create the queue.
-- Or the service times out before it can create
-- Or i create a topic but i cant connect via the applicaton.
-- There is a confluent image that makes it easier which i probably shouldve gone with
-- I also had to create another topic for the stream to work to send back to the producer
+topic `global-commodity-trade-statistics-raw` is created in the docker compose file and topic `global-commodity-trade-statistics-aggregated` is created by the application

 ## Step 2 – Development (Part 1)
 *Write a single threaded producer application in Java which processes the csv formatted